Anonymous-crow/lmao/README.md

 # lmao
-an excersise in python and python modules
+an exercise in python and python modules